 To most, the Virgin Prunes tale begins and ends as a curious sidebar to fellow Irish staples U2.
 Members of both bands grew up together and ran in the same “youthful gang” where each member would obtain a new identity to start life anew.
 Both bands formed around the same time, sharing a camaraderie during their formative years.
-While U2 quickly blew up and became much more than their humble post-punk beginnings, the Prunes paved the way for the budding gothic scene with a truly creative, sometimes campy classic that still leaves its black, fishnet-clad mark on the club scene today.
-This particular masterpiece was produced by Wire’s own Colin Newman, arguably one of the most prominent influences on the genre in his own right.
+While U2 quickly blew up and became much more than their humble post-punk beginnings (for better or for worse, depending on who you ask), the Prunes paved the way for the budding gothic scene with a truly creative, sometimes campy classic that still leaves its black, fishnet-clad mark on the club scene today.
+This particular masterpiece was produced by Wire’s own Colin Newman, one of the most prominent influences on the genre in his own right.

 7. The Cure- Pornography (Fiction Records, 1982)